 This spiral hidden somewhere in the Mandelbrot Set

-The Sleeping Beauty Problem and the questions it makes you ask around the assumptions you can make about things you haven’t experienced.
+The Sleeping Beauty Problem and the assumptions we can make about what we haven’t experienced.

 I have a tentative resolution to the Sleeping Beauty Problem which I find satisfying.

 It’s more fun for you to go read about the problem yourself and come up with your own conclusions.
 For me, this has a simple answer that lies outside of the domain of epistemology.